idealo/imagededup/README.md

 ```

 ### Evaluation of deduplication quality
-To determine the quality of deduplication algorithm and corresponding threshold, an evaluation framework is provided.
+To determine the quality of deduplication algorithm and the corresponding threshold, an evaluation framework is provided.

 Given a ground truth mapping consisting of file names and a list of duplicates for each file along with a retrieved
 mapping from the deduplication algorithm for the same files, the following metrics can be obtained using the framework: